-A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by the first aid officer/Kerri Hague and stored at [first aid office and staff room.For camps, excursions and special events, a designated staff member will be responsible for maintaining a list of students at risk of anaphylaxis attending the special event, together with their Individual Anaphylaxis Management Plans and adrenaline autoinjectors, where appropriate.
+A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained the first aid officer and stored in the sick bay and staff room.
+For camps, excursions and special events, a designated staff member will be responsible for maintaining a list of students at risk of anaphylaxis attending the special event, together with their Individual Anaphylaxis Management Plans and adrenaline autoinjectors, where appropriate.